unnatural-worlds/uwapi/sphinx/source/concepts/entities.rst

 --------------
 Contains additional state for a unit (or building).

+- ``Constructing`` - the unit/building has been recently constructed and is waiting for it to complete.
+- ``ChangingRecipe`` - recipe for the unit has changed, and the unit is waiting for the changes to complete.
+- ``ProcessingRecipe`` - the unit has processed a recipe and is waiting for it to complete.
+- ``StallingRecipe`` - the unit's recipe cannot be executed, usually because a limit for the outputs has been reached.
 - ``Shooting`` - waiting for the cannon to cool down.
-- ``Processing`` - the unit has processed a recipe and is waiting for it to complete.
-- ``Rebuilding`` - recipe for the unit has changed, and the unit is waiting for the changes to complete.
-- ``Stalling`` - the unit's recipe cannot be executed, usually because a limit for the outputs has been reached.
 - ``Damaged`` - the unit has less than half life.

 .. tab-set::